MojRoid/calling-agent-poc/README.md

 - Verify your project has access to the Gemini model

 ### Model Access
-If you see "model not found" errors, your project needs access to `gemini-2.5-flash-preview-native-audio-dialog`:
+If you see "model not found" errors, your project needs access to the model:
 1. Visit [Vertex AI Model Garden](https://console.cloud.google.com/vertex-ai/model-garden)
 2. Search for the model
 3. Request access for your project